-As of the record date, there were 124,783,132 shares of PAS common stock outstanding and entitled to be voted at the special meeting.
-As of the record date, 14,602,568 shares of PAS common stock were beneficially owned by directors and executive officers of PAS and their affiliates, representing approximately 11.7% of the outstanding shares of PAS common stock entitled to vote at the special meeting, of which 12,986,919 shares of PAS common stock were beneficially owned by Robert C. Pohlad or certain persons or entities affiliated with him, representing approximately 10.4% of the outstanding shares of PAS common stock entitled to vote at the special meeting.
-As of the record date, no shares of PAS common stock were beneficially owned by directors and executive officers of PepsiCo and its affiliates.
-As of the record date, 54,004,000 shares were beneficially owned by PepsiCo or its subsidiaries, representing approximately
+As of the record date, there were [-] shares of PAS common stock outstanding and entitled to be voted at the special meeting.
+As of the record date, [-] shares of PAS common stock were held by directors and executive officers of PAS and their affiliates, of which [-] shares of PAS common stock were held by Robert C. Pohlad or certain persons or entities affiliated with him, and [-] shares of PAS common stock were held by directors and executive officers of PAS common stock were held by directors and executive officers of PAS common stock were held by directors and executive officers of PepsiCo and its affiliates, representing approximately [-]% ([-]% held by Robert C. Pohlad or certain persons or entities affiliated with him) and [-]%, respectively, of the outstanding shares of PAS common stock entitled to vote at the special meeting.
+As of the record date, 54,004,000 shares were held by PepsiCo or its subsidiaries, representing approximately

-43.3% of the outstanding PAS common stock entitled to vote at the special meeting.
+[-]% of the outstanding PAS common stock entitled to vote at the special meeting.
 PepsiCo has agreed under the terms of the merger agreement to vote or cause to be voted all of the shares of PAS common stock beneficially owned by it or any of its subsidiaries (including Metro) in favor of the proposal to adopt the merger agreement at the PAS special meeting.